chazelton331/mm-concept-detection-experiments/README.md

 -In our example we have extracted Surf Descriptors with VLAD encoding and applying PCA,using the code included in <code>SurfExtraction</code>.

 -In <code>Detector</code> is the integration of matlab code.
-We call the matlab functions to apply the incremental procedur of SMaL and classify the data points.
+We call the matlab functions to apply the incremental procedure of SMaL and classify the data points.

 -In <code>UpdateParameters</code> you can update the training parameters values ( *twitter\_training\_params.m*) if you need to enlarge the graph.